KurosakiKST/glance-weather-android/README.md

 - You can search the weather by typing city name in the search field.

 ## assumptions & mistakes

-- I solved the issue of retrieving cached data from database
-- But some city offline data are showing without showing the "Offline Data" Text

 ## Screenshots